Individualized homeopathic treatments address skin challenges safely, effectively.

 The most commonly used potency scale in homeopathic medicine is the centesimal, Dr. Signore says.
 "The potency of a homeopathic remedy is the ranking of its strength, which would be analogous to the ranking of topical steroid potencies, such as low-, mid- and high-potency (formulations).
 Homeopathic calcium 30C means that it's been diluted and shaken to a potency of 1x10-60.
 There would be way less than a gram of the original substance in there.
 So some people believe it's a form of energy medicine."

 The success rate of homeopathic medicine in dermatology varies from patient to patient, Dr. Signore says.
 For some acne sufferers, "It works well enough that we can get them off oral antibiotics, and sometimes even off most of the topicals.
 Patients may still keep using a benzoyl peroxide wash."
+No two are alike

 Classical individualized homeopathy differs from conventional dermatology in that conventional treatments are driven by the diagnosis, Dr. Signore says.
 In classical homeopathy, "The absolute hardest part is individualizing the right homeopathic medication to the right patient.
 You get better at it with time."